thunderbird89/esf/stories/the-cormorant-gambit.md

 Across from her, the Xenari observer, Envoy Zhaeleth, shifted uncomfortably in his seat.
 His pale, almost translucent skin shimmered in the low light, and his eyes—large, lidless, and filled with anxious energy—darted from Voss to the main viewport.
 The sight of the Ryzak vessels looming in the distance clearly unsettled him.

-“Commander Voss," Zhaeleth murmured, his voice a whisper of restrained concern.
-“Surely, we should engage evasive maneuvers.
+"Commander Voss," Zhaeleth murmured, his voice a whisper of restrained concern.
+"Surely, we should engage evasive maneuvers.
 This—this waiting is suicide."

 Voss didn't look at him.
 Instead, she smirked, her fingers drumming against her console.
-“That's exactly what they think we're doing, Envoy.
+"That's exactly what they think we're doing, Envoy.
 Dying."

 Zhaeleth's throat quivered in the Xenari equivalent of a gulp.
-“A deceptive tactic, then?"
+"A deceptive tactic, then?"

-“More like a bar fight in space," Lieutenant Darrin Cole muttered from the gunnery station, his fingers wrapped around the fire controls.
-“You let the bastard think he's got you on the ground, then you put a knife in his ribs when he leans in close."
+"More like a bar fight in space," Lieutenant Darrin Cole muttered from the gunnery station, his fingers wrapped around the fire controls.
+"You let the bastard think he's got you on the ground, then you put a knife in his ribs when he leans in close."

 Zhaeleth exhaled, his skin shifting slightly in hue.
-“Crude."
+"Crude."

-“But effective," Voss said.
-“And that's all that matters."
+"But effective," Voss said.
+"And that's all that matters."

 The *Cormorant* was an anomaly of Federation warship design—built for speed and aggression rather than defense.
 Her oversized fusion torches gave her brutal acceleration, and her weapons layout favored forward-facing firepower rather than broadside engagements.
 A single spinal-mounted railgun, capable of punching through a warship's hull like a fist through glass, was her main weapon.
 Flanking it were turreted short-range autocannons, each capable of shredding enemy armor at close range.
 In open combat, she was a duelist, a knife fighter—if she could get in close.

 And that was the plan.

-“Captain," Amos Rhys, the *Cormorant*'s pilot, spoke for the first time in minutes, his voice a low rasp of anticipation.
-“We're down to five kilometers.
+"Captain," Amos Rhys, the *Cormorant*'s pilot, spoke for the first time in minutes, his voice a low rasp of anticipation.
+"We're down to five kilometers.
 They'll be inside our range in thirty seconds."

 The Ryzak were taking the bait, moving into optimal range to scavenge what they assumed was a crippled vessel.
 Their mistake.

 Voss tightened her grip on her restraints and leaned forward.
 Her voice was calm, resolute.

-“Amos," she said, her lips curling into a razor-thin smile.
+"Amos," she said, her lips curling into a razor-thin smile.

-“Light her up."
+"Light her up."

 ## Burning Bright